-- (1) There is to be a body with the name "The Mayor's Office for Policing and Crime" for the metropolitan police district. - (2) The Mayor's Office for Policing and Crime is a corporation sole. - (3) The person who is Mayor of London for the time being is to be the occupant for the time being of the Mayor's Office for Policing and Crime. - (4) Accordingly, where a person is the occupant of the Mayor's Office for Policing and Crime by virtue of a particular term of office as Mayor of London (the "relevant mayoral term"), the person's term as the occupant of the Mayor's Office for Policing and Crime- - (a) begins at the same time as the relevant mayoral term, and - (b) ends at the same time as the relevant mayoral term. - (5) The Mayor's Office for Policing and Crime has- - (a) the functions conferred by this section, - (b) the functions relating to community safety and crime prevention conferred by Chapter 3, and - (c) the other functions conferred by this Act and other enactments. - (6) The Mayor's Office for Policing and Crime must- - (a) secure the maintenance of the metropolitan police force, and - (b) secure that the metropolitan police force is efficient and effective. - (7) The Mayor's Office for Policing and Crime must hold the Commissioner of Police of the Metropolis to account for the exercise of- - (a) the functions of the Commissioner, and - (b) the functions of persons under the direction and control of the Commissioner. - (8) The Mayor's Office for Policing and Crime must, in particular, hold the Commissioner to account for- - (a) the exercise of the duty imposed by section 8(4) (duty to have regard to police and crime plan); - (b) the exercise of the duty under section 37A(2) of the Police Act 1996 (duty to have regard to strategic policing requirement); - (c) the exercise of the duty imposed by section 39A(7) of the Police Act 1996 (duty to have regard to codes of practice issued by Secretary of State);
+- (1) There is to be a body with the name "The Mayor's Office for Policing and Crime" for the metropolitan police district. - (2) The Mayor's Office for Policing and Crime is a corporation sole. - (3) The person who is Mayor of London for the time being is to be the occupant for the time being of the Mayor's Office for Policing and Crime. - (4) Accordingly, where a person is the occupant of the Mayor's Office for Policing and Crime by virtue of a particular term of office as Mayor of London (the "relevant mayoral term"), the person's term as the occupant of the Mayor's Office for Policing and Crime - begins at the same time as the relevant mayoral term, and (a) - (b) ends at the same time as the relevant mayoral term. - (5) The Mayor's Office for Policing and Crime has- - (a) the functions conferred by this section, - the functions relating to community safety and crime prevention conferred by Chapter 3, and - (c) the other functions conferred by this Act and other enactments. - (6) The Mayor's Office for Policing and Crime must- - (a) secure the maintenance of the metropolitan police force, and - secure that the metropolitan police force is efficient and effective. - (7) The Mayor's Office for Policing and Crime must hold the Commissioner of Police of the Metropolis to account for the exercise of - the functions of the Commissioner, and - the functions of persons under the direction and control of the Commissioner. - (8) The Mayor's Office for Policing and Crime must, in particular, hold the Commissioner to account for - the exercise of the duty imposed by section 8(4) (duty to have regard to police and crime plan); - the exercise of the duty under section 37A(2) of the Police Act 1996 (duty to have regard to strategic policing requirement);